alexcorvi/PouchX/README.md

  * the library is already observing this model as it's a sub model/child
  * of the above main model
  *
- * using the "extends Model<CarSchema>" the model is optional *
+ * "extends Model<CarSchema>", is optional
+ *
- * using "implements CarSchema" is also optional
+ * "implements CarSchema", is also optional
  **/
 export class Driver extends SubModel<DriverSchema> implements DriverSchema {
 	@observable name: string = "";